wp-plugins/whats-new/readme.txt

 == Installation ==

 Go to the wordpress administration area then on PLUGINS , ADD NEW , UPLOAD and browse to  the zip file you downloaded  and click INSTALL.

 Activate  through the 'Plugins' menu in WordPress

+Configure the plugin options on the WordPress admin dashboard

 Place the shortcode **[albdesign_whatsnew]** where you want the plugin to show